MSoup/MSoup/README.md

 - Architected and provisioned CI/CD pipeline to automate deployment of code using Jenkins and AWS developer tooling

 ### Software Engineer - Innovature Technologies (June 2022 - April 2023)
-Lead a team of engineers on a SaaS product that drives the advertising of numerous world renowned companies.
+Led a team of engineers on a SaaS product that drives the advertising of numerous world-renowned companies.
 Tech Stack: VueJS, AWS (EC2, ALB, RDS, Redis, Cloudformation)

 ### System Engineer - Triplet R&D (August 2021 - June 2022)
-- Built dashboards for automotive companies and lead the initiative to revamp legacy parts monitoring applications.
+- Built dashboards for automotive companies and led the initiative to revamp legacy parts monitoring applications.
 -   Increased web application performance by 30% by porting over a legacy codebase responsible for analyzing sensors to detect faulty equipment, patching issues with redundant database writes
 -   Solved a race condition problem where fault detectors didn’t trigger when they should have and saved tens of thousands of dollars of lost productivity
 -   Bridge Engineer / PM work experience: Oversaw the development of a video streaming app.
 Dockerized and deployed the app for the client.
 -   Established a set of best practices for version control by suggesting better naming conventions and incorporating Github Actions scripts to check builds, resulting in a significantly enhanced workflow

-Tech Stack: Javascript, Python (Django Rest Framewok)
+Tech Stack: Javascript, Python (Django Rest Framework)

 ### Full Stack Software Engineer - Solacom (Long Term Intern) (March 2021 - August 2021 - 6 months)
-Solacom wanted to expand headquarters into America and Hong Kong, so I created a modern English-facing website during my time there.
+Solacom wanted to expand its headquarters in America and Hong Kong, so I created a modern English-facing website during my time there.
 I also mentored fellow interns and taught them how to code using object oriented programming principals.
 Tech Stack: React, GatsbyJS, NextJS

 Accomplishments:
 - My [modern single page application style website](https://solacom.gatsbyjs.io/) built with React and GatsbyJS was extremely positively received by the staff and CEO.
 - I mentored interns on the creation of a social distance detector using openCV (Python image detection library)

-## Before Entering Tech

-### Sendai City Hello World Programme Participant - Sendai City Board of Education (Direct Hire)
-_August 2018 - 2021 - 3 years_

-### Assistant Language Teacher - Hachinohe Board of Education (JET Programme)
-_August 2013 - 2018 - 5 years_

 ## Code Samples
 ### Web Automation CICD Pipeline